Bike Touring 101

 Wild animals are not much of an issue, but you should still keep your pepper spray with you while you sleep.

-You can stay in hotels, youth hostels, paid campgrounds, or you can rent an apartment.
-There are some solutions for travelers, like warmshowers.org, but it’s not available everywhere.
+You can stay in hotels, youth hostels, or paid campgrounds, or you can rent an apartment.
+There are some solutions for travellers, like warmshowers.org, but it’s not available everywhere.

 It’s important to have a reliable bike when you are on a long-distance tour.
 Some people will tell you that the best bike for touring is the one that you already have, but it’s not true.

 Of course, you can travel by any bike, but if you don’t want to deal with fixing it every day, buy a battle-tested, sturdy touring bike.

 That doesn’t mean it won’t have any problems.
 You should do preventive maintenance to avoid these problems.